 Take frequent trips ashore to explore the polar landscape on foot

 Crossing the Drake Passage, there is so much excitement in the air as you make your way ever closer to the white continent.
-Guests eagerly soak up the friendly atmosphere onboard as your numerous Polar experts prepare you for your adventures with presentations on everything Antarctic, from wildlife to history.
+Giant petrels, albatross and smaller Cape petrels are your companions as the ship transits the Drake Passage.
+Guests eagerly soak up the friendly atmosphere onboard as your numerous polar experts prepare you for your adventures with presentations on everything Antarctic, from wildlife to history.
 Eventually, cross the Antarctic Convergence where you notice a distinct drop in temperature as you enter the waters of the Antarctic Ocean.
 Along the way, witness all kinds of spectacular sights from icebergs to an array of seabirds and even several whale species who occasionally flaunt their size in full breach.

-As you leave this magical place and make your way back, heading again across the Antarctic Convergence and the Drake Passage before rounding Cape Horn, spend time sharing and reflecting on the wonderful experiences of the last few days.
-Sailing down the Beagle Channel, celebrate the conclusion of your Polar expedition at a special dinner.
+As you leave this magical place and make your way back, heading again across the Antarctic Convergence and the Drake Passage before rounding Cape Horn, no doubt that time is spent sharing and reflecting on the wonderful experiences of the last few days.
+Join a photography expert in the multimedia room and download and back up your precious images.
+Sail the Beagle Channel and celebrate the conclusion of your polar expedition at a special dinner attended by the Captain of the ship.

 In the early morning, arrive back in Ushuaia.
 It is time to say farewell to your crew and fellow travelers.
 Guests are transported to their hotels or to the airport for return flights home.